Sonja Henie

 Sonja Henie (8 April 1912 – 12 October 1969) was a Norwegian figure skater and film star.
 She was a three-time Olympic champion (1928, 1932, 1936) in women's singles, a ten-time World champion (1927–1936) and a six-time European champion (1931–1936).
 Henie won more Olympic and World titles than any other ladies' figure skater.
-She is one of only two skaters to defend a ladies' singles Olympic title, the other being Katarina Witt, and her six consecutive European titles have only been matched by Witt.
+She is one of only two skaters to successfully defend a ladies' singles Olympic title, the other being Katarina Witt, and her six consecutive European titles have only been matched by Witt.

 At the height of Henie's American acting career, she was one of the highest-paid stars in Hollywood and starred in a series of box-office hits, including Thin Ice (1937), Happy Landing (1938), My Lucky Star (1938), Second Fiddle (1939), and Sun Valley Serenade (1941).

 Biography

 Early life

 Henie was born on 8 April 1912 in Kristiania (now Oslo), Norway; she was the only daughter of Wilhelm Henie (1872–1937), a prosperous Norwegian furrier, and his wife, Selma Lochmann-Nielsen (1888–1961).
 In addition to the income from the fur business, both of Henie's parents had inherited wealth.
 Wilhelm Henie had been a one-time World Cycling Champion and the Henie children were encouraged to take up a variety of sports at a young age.
 Henie initially showed talent at skiing, then followed her older brother, Leif, to take up figure skating.
 As a girl Henie also was a nationally ranked tennis player, and a skilled swimmer and equestrian.
 Once Henie began serious training as a figure skater, her formal schooling ended.
 She was educated by tutors, and her father hired the best experts in the world, including the famous Russian ballerina, Tamara Karsavina, to transform his daughter into a sporting celebrity.

 Henie began skating at the age of 5.
 She enjoyed music and dance from an early age, studying ballet and after starting her competitive skating career, admired the Russian ballet dancer Anna Pavlova after seeing her perform in London.